 The Newcastle United manager Eddie Howe, has done something exceptional with the Magpies by making their return to the regular UEFA Champions League.
 And guiding them to lift the Carabao Cup and a trophy for Newcastle after a long wait, beating Liverpool in the final.
 The first major trophy won by an English manager since 2008.
 Since taking over in 2021, he’s transformed Newcastle United from relegation candidates into a European contender.

 The former Bournemouth manager, Howe, is showcasing his ability to manage a high-pressure, well-funded club.
-With a 60% win ratio and a major trophy, Howe stands out among English managers.
+With a 50% win ratio and a major trophy, Howe stands out as the best English football manager.
 His success in the Premier League, where he’s the only English manager to win a major honour recently, cements his top spot.
 His focus on player development and team cohesion has elevated the Newcastle United squad, making them a consistent top-six side in the Premier League.